Abecedarian Early Intervention Project: Overview

-The participants in this experiment were 111 infants born between 1972 and 1977.
-Of these, 57 were given high-quality intervention, consisting in part of educational games based on the latest in educational theory.
-The other 54 acted as a control group.
+This program assigned a random sample of 57 of 111 infants born between 1972 and 1977 to a full-time, high-quality educational intervention in a childcare setting from infancy through age 5 with the rest assigned to a control group.
+The children’s progress has been monitored over time with follow-up studies at ages 12, 15, 21, 30, and 35.
+The intervention consisted in part of educational games based on the latest in educational theory.
 An overwhelming majority (98 percent) of the children who participated in the experiment were African-American.
 The average starting age of participants was 4.4 months.

 Whereas other childhood programs started at age two, the Abecedarian Project started from infancy and continued for five years, a period longer than most other programs.
 The participants received child care for 6–8 hours a day, five days a week.
 Educational activities were game-based and emphasized language.
 The control group was provided with nutritional supplements, social services, and health care to ensure that these factors did not affect the outcomes of the experiment.
 All the 111 infants were identified as "high risk" based on maternal education (which was on average 10th grade), family income, and other factors.
 The teacher-child ratio was low.
 It ranged from 1:3 for infants to 1:6 at age 5.